DataDog/hiring-engineers/answers.md

-* **Bonus Question**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
-Set up two scheduled downtimes for this monitor:
+* **Bonus Question**: *Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
+Set up two scheduled downtimes for this monitor:*

-  * One that silences it from 7pm to 9am daily on M-F,
+  * *One that silences it from 7pm to 9am daily on M-F,*
-  * And one that silences it all day on Sat-Sun.
+  * *And one that silences it all day on Sat-Sun.*
-  * Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
+  * *Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.*

-Two downtimes configured as following:
+Two downtimes configured as following taking CET timezone:

 ```
 root@precise64:/etc/postgresql/9.1/main# curl -G "https://api.datadoghq.com/api/v1/downtime" \
 >      -d "api_key=${api_key}" \